Denim World Tour Episode #4: Far East and South-East Asia The - Denim - Denim Première Vision

 The story of denim in China is also recent.
 Denim fabrics were first imported from the United States and other countries in the early 20th century.
 Given their durable nature they were mainly used for workwear before being adopted by Chinese youth in the 1950s and 1960s as a symbol of rebellion.
 During the Cultural Revolution (1966-1976), however, denim and other Western clothing styles were banned.

 Social advances and improved fabric manufacturing technologies has led to Bangladesh becoming the leading producer of denim in the European Union and the US.
 The country now counts around 35 denim factories, with a production capacity of one million yards per month.
-Some of these companies are worldwide leaders in terms of product innovations and sustainability: Pacific Jeans, M&J Group and Square Denim, for example.
+Some of these companies are worldwide leaders in terms of product innovations and sustainability, like M&J Group, for example.

-Explore the Asian denim selection on the Première Vision Marketplace.
+Explore the Asian denim selection Première Vision Marketplace ➔

 Sources: